47TH ANNUAL UTAH ALL-STATE HIGH SCHOOL ART SHOW

 Artwork Delivery & Pickup

 Artwork should be delivered to the Springville Museum of Art, January 23-26, 2019, 10am-5pm.
 Works not accepted into the show may be picked up by teachers Tuesday-Friday 10am-5pm after February 9, 2019.
 All work may be picked up from the Museum from Saturday, March 23 - Friday March 29, 2019 during Museum hours.
 No artwork accepted for exhibition will be released from the Museum before March 23, 2019*.
 Failure to pick up work by Friday March 29, 2019 may result in the reduction of bonus entries the following year for the school.
+No staff will be available to assist with art pickups on Saturday March 30th.
 If students would like to pick up their own artwork they need to make an appointment with museum staff by emailing email@example.com.

 *Students who need artwork for a Sterling Scholar interview must contact the Museum at least one week in advance to schedule art pickup.
 Artwork can only be removed from the Museum for a 24-hour period - please plan accordingly.
 Email firstname.lastname@example.org with any questions.